chilibase/chilibase/README.md

 Password: fd4eg4DN45ggd

 Source code of car demo app: https://github.com/chilibase/car-demo
 (Source code is also available via links in demo.)

+The framework is suitable for small-budget projects, all used libraries are open source.
+The projects created in this framework are running on Linux VPS using Docker, for deployment is used GitHub Actions.
+VPS is hosted on hetzner.com.
+If there is interest, I can create the documentation about deployment/infrastructure.

+Contact: michalrakus@gmail.com

 ## Install